DinoSquad: Supporting characters

-Terri Flagstaff (voiced by Sarah Heinke): Fiona's brainy younger sister, she is initially jealous of Fiona.
+Terri Flagstaff (voiced by Sarah Heinke) is Fiona's brainy younger sister, but she is initially jealous of Fiona.
 Although she may be as intellectual as Roger, she has also exercised substandard judgment.
+Unlike her sister, she has lighter skin and wears glasses.
+She only appears in 3 episodes.

+Minor characters

+Mikey Blair is Roger's younger brother who only appears in episodes 13 and 24.